go-chi/chi/README.md

-Compress         | Gzip compression for clients that accept compressed responses GetHead          | Automatically route undefined HEAD requests to GET handlers Heartbeat        | Monitoring endpoint to check the servers pulse Logger           | Logs the start and end of each request with the elapsed processing time.
-Logger should go before any middleware that may change the response like Recoverer.
+Compress         | Gzip compression for clients that accept compressed responses GetHead          | Automatically route undefined HEAD requests to GET handlers Heartbeat        | Monitoring endpoint to check the servers pulse Logger           | HTTP request logger.
+Logger should go before any other middleware that may change the response like Recoverer.
 NoCache          | Sets response headers to prevent clients from caching Profiler         | Easily attach net/http/pprof to your routers RealIP           | Sets a http.Request's RemoteAddr to either X-Forwarded-For or X-Real-IP